woodkrief/projects_Y/README.md

 # projects_Y

-First project - Research in Stream genre.
+First Project - Research in the Stream Genre:
-Based on open sources, historical game sales data, user and expert ratings, genres and platforms (for example, Xbox or PlayStation) are available.
-It was necessary to identify patterns that determine the success of the game.
-This would allow place a bet on a potentially popular product and plan advertising campaigns.
+Utilizing open sources, historical data on game sales, as well as user and expert ratings, information on genres and platforms (such as Xbox or PlayStation) was available.
+The objective was to identify patterns that contribute to a game's success.
+This would enable strategic investment in potentially popular products and facilitate the planning of advertising campaigns.

-Second project - What story can Fry tell
+Second Project - What Story Can Fry Tell?:
-Investors from the "Shut Up and Take My Money" fund decided to try themselves in a new area and open a catering establishment in Moscow.
-Customers do not yet know what kind of place it will be: a cafe, restaurant, pizzeria, pub or bar, and what the location, menu and prices will be.
+Investors from the "Shut Up and Take My Money" fund, seeking new ventures, decided to explore the culinary world by opening a catering establishment in Moscow.
+The nature of this establishment is yet undecided; it could be a cafe, restaurant, pizzeria, pub, or bar.
+Crucial details such as location, menu, and pricing are also yet to be determined.
+A comprehensive study of the Moscow market was needed to uncover unique insights.
+The findings will aid in making informed.

-It was necessary to prepare a study of the Moscow market, find interesting features and present the results obtained, which in the future will help in choosing a suitable location for investors.
+Project Status: Completed

 All findings from the current studies are presented in the final sections of the respective studies.